KatherineMichel/setting-up-an-open-source-project/README.md

 ## New Contributors

-Ideally, make project welcoming to newcomers, with user-friendly documentation
+Ideally, make project welcoming to newcomers, with user-friendly documentation.

 Helpful Info
 * [Helping People Contribute to Your Project](https://help.github.com/articles/helping-people-contribute-to-your-project)